 Insert a following text about generating SIGNATURE TLV to an appropriate part.
 (It is the part on an operation of PoS’s MIHF in section 9.4.2?).

-“The MIHF of PoS generates “SIGNATURE” by signing to an MIH group manipulate command and an MIH group addressed command using a signing key corresponding with a verification key specified by CERT_SERIAL_NUMBER.”
+“The MIHF of PoS generates a Signature TLV consisting of a SIGNATURE_DATA and a CERT_SERIAL_NUMBER.
+The SIGNATURE_DATA is created by signing to an MIH group manipulate command and an MIH group addressed command using a signing key corresponding with a verification key specified by CERT_SERIAL_NUMBER.”

 Insert a following text about verifying SIGNATURE TLV to an appropriate part.
 (It is the pert on an operation of MN’s MIHF in section 9.4.2?)

-“The MIHF of MN retrieves CERT_SERIAL_NUMBER and SIGNATURE from the SIGNATURE_TLV.
-Then, the MIHF verifies the SIGNATURE using a verification key specified by the CERT_SERIAL_NUMBER.”
+“The MIHF of MN retrieves CERT_SERIAL_NUMBER and SIGNATURE_DATA from the SIGNATURE_TLV.
+Then, the MIHF verifies the SIGNATURE_DATA using a verification key specified by the CERT_SERIAL_NUMBER.”

 In order to add CERT_SERIAL_NUMBER to SIGNATURE TLV, the data type of SIGNATURE is changed.